KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 }
 ```

-:bulb: `src` is here the next *reference point*.
-To avoid a bias I use the same sampling as in the distribution test (range $2^{64}$ is just too big) with an increment of $2^{32}$.
+:bulb: To gather the typical statistics in the usual way I needed a source value `src`, which is of course unavailable.
+I could have used a simple sequence number `1,2,3, ...`, but that creates a heavy bias because we are not producing $2^{64}$ numbers.
+To avoid this problem I use the same sampling approach as in the distribution test with an increment of $2^{32}$ to compute a the *virtual* `src` that covers the full range.
 This only affects the statistics, not the random number generation itself.

 As you can see, both averages are very close to the expected ideal of $6,148,914,691,236,517,205.\overline{3}$ which makes us hope for good results in the Random Bitstream Tester!

-:warning: I have not investigated if and how soon this random number generator goes into a cycle.

 Let's feed the Random Bitstream Tester with bits from our generator.